-1 = very good (sehr gut) 2 = good (gut) outstanding performanceperformance considerably above average 2 actistactory (batriadicand performance 3 = satisfactory (befriedigend) performance meeting the average requirements for passing 4 = sufficient (ausreichend) = performance that despite its shortcomings meets the basic requirements 5 = failed (nicht bestanden) = performance that does not meet the basic requirements due to considerable shortcomings
+- 1 = very good (sehr gut) = outstanding performance - 2 = good (gut) = performance considerably above average performance

+3 = satisfactory (befriedigend) = performance meeting the average requirements for passing

+- 4 = sufficient (ausreichend) = performance that despite its shortcomings meets the basic requirements - 5 = failed (nicht bestanden) = performance that does not meet the basic requirements due to considerable shortcomings

-(2) For further differentiation of assessed coursework and examinations, the addition or subtraction of 0.3 from the grades is permitted; the following grades, however, are not permitted: 0.7; 4.3; 4.7; 5.3.
+(2) For further differentiation of the grades of assessed coursework and examinations, the addition or subtraction of 0.3 is permitted; the following grades, however, are not permitted: 0.7; 4.3; 4.7; 5.3.

 (3) A module examination is passed if it was given the grade 4.0 or better.
-If a module examination is composed of several partial examinations, the final grade will be the average of all partial examinations.
-Weighting different partial examinations is permitted, but must be determined in the module description.
+If a module examination is composed of several partial examinations, the final grade will be the weighted average of all partial examinations.
+The weighting of the different partial examinations must be determined in the module description.

-(4) If the various partial examinations cover different subject matters, it may be required that all partial examinations are passed.
-This must be further spelled out in the module descriptions.
+(4) If the various partial examinations cover different aspects or subject matters, all partial examinations generally have to be passed.

-(5) The degree Master of Science is awarded once a total of 120 ECTS has been earned from basic and advanced modules and the Master thesis.
-The overall final grade is the weighted average of all final grades of module examinations and the Master thesis; the Master thesis on the one hand and the average of all grades of module examinations weighted according to credit points earned on the other weigh 50 % each.
+(5) The degree Master of Science is awarded once a total of 120 ECTS has been earned from basic and advanced modules and the master's thesis.
+The overall final grade is the weighted average of all final grades of module examinations and the master's thesis.
+The master's thesis on the one hand and the average of all grades of module examinations weighted according to credit points earned on the other weight 50% each.